Internet-of-Bananas/installation-guide/README.md

 In addition to these verification modes, you can check the feeds at [Adafruit IO](https://io.adafruit.com/) to see if the data is arriving.

 After confirming that the updates have been well succeeded, you are ready to go for the Banana Jam!

+## 4. Create a dashboard at Adafruit IO
+To visualize the data from your IoB you can create a dashboard at Adafruit IO platform.

+## 5. Assembling the device on the banana
+The NodeMCU board and the sensors should be attached to the banana...